rpanchyk/gvm/README.md

-  install     Install specified Go version list        Shows list of available Go versions remove      Remove specified Go version update      Install the latest Go version version     Shows version of gvm
+  install     Install specified Go version list        Shows list of available Go versions remove      Remove specified Go version update      Update Go to the latest version and set it as default version     Shows version of gvm

 Flags: